PeishengYE/NgrokGetPublicHttpsUrl/README.md

-# Ngrok Get Public Https Url
+# Tool to Get Ngrok Public Https Url
-Ngrok is a tool to publish your private server behind a firewall This is a Golang code to get Public Https Url
+Ngrok is a tool to publish your private server behind a firewall This is a Golang code to get Public Https Url of your server

 # To build
 ```